 Public health professionals work to prevent disease and promote good health in the community and eliminate inequalities in health.
-Much of the improvement in health since the 1800s has been because of public health work.
+Much of the improvement in health since the 19th century has been because of public health work.

 The Ministry of Health plays the lead role in public health, but many other organisations such as local councils and Plunket also do significant public health work.

-In the 1800s public health focused on controlling infectious diseases by:
+In the 19th century public health focused on controlling infectious diseases by:

 - quarantining (isolating) people coming into New Zealand with diseases